-- You should always contact your installer first, because the cause of the fault may not be related to the fire. - If your installer confirms that the fault is with the fire and they can't repair it, our friendly customer service team is on hand to help. - Simply call our UK GDC Helpline on 0844 879 35 88 or from the Republic of Ireland call 01 842 8222 for any general advice that you may need.
+- You should always contact your installer first, because the cause of the fault may not be related to the fire.

+- If your installer confirms that the fault is with the fire and they can't repair it, our friendly customer service team is on hand to help.

+- Simply call our UK Helpline on 0844 879 35 88 or from the Republic of Ireland on 01 842 8222 for any general advice that you may need.

-When calling the GDC Helpline, it would be helpful if you could have the following information to hand:-
+When calling the Helpline, it would be helpful if you could have the following information to hand:-

-- 1. Fire serial number (Located on the information label and on the right hand side of the fascia- See figure 4 on page 42).
+- 1. Fire serial number (Located on the information label

+- See Figure 4 on page 44).

-- 2. Date of installation
+- 2. Date of installation.

-- 3. Your installer name and address details
+- 3. Your installer name and address details.

-- 4. Fire make and model number
+- 4. Fire make and model number.

+- 5. Annual Service record details

-- 5. Proof of purchase (if you do not have the fire serial number)
+- 6. Proof of purchase (if you do not have the fire serial number)

-Note: details 1 - 4 should be recorded on pages 42 & 43 at the end of this guide.
+Note: details 1 - 5 should be recorded as part of the Benchmark Checklist / Service record at the end of this guide.
+What this warranty covers